tanirsahoo/Smart_India_Hackathon_Files/Sukanya Manna/README.md

 6. click --> enable|disable
 7. file encryption to be implement later on specific user file creaion policies
 8. back options must be incorporated

+# Policy Issues
+1. Admin creates new users must be done
+2. cryptograph: files and other directory
+3.